 Parental Referral for Gifted Assessment

-The parent referral window closes September 28, 2018.
-Students of parents who make requests after the window closes will not be tested during the current school year.
+The parent referral window closes September 30, 2019.
+Students of parents who make requests after the window closes will NOT be tested during the current school year.

 The Gifted and Talented Program at Sarah Smith offers qualifying students an opportunity to develop the following: